mrapp-ke/MLRL-Boomer/doc/user_guide/testbed/experimental_results.md

 The statistics obtained via the previous commands include the following:

-- The number of labels for which predictions have been obtained.
+- **The number of labels:** Indicates for how many lables predictions have been obtained.
-- The percentage of labels predicted as irrelevant for all examples, indicating the sparsity of the prediction matrix.
+- **The sparsity of the prediction matrix:** The percentage of labels predicted as irrelevant for all examples.
-- The average label cardinality, i.e., the average number of labels predicted as relevant for each example.
+- **The average label cardinality:** The average number of labels predicted as relevant for each example.
-- The number of distinct label vectors, i.e., the number of unique label combinations, predicted for different examples.
+- **The number of distinct label vectors:** The number of unique label combinations predicted for different examples.
-- The *label imbalance ratio* [^charte2013] that measures the imbalance between labels predicted as relevant and irrelevant, respectively.
+- **The label imbalance ratio:** A measure for the imbalance between labels predicted as relevant and irrelevant, respectively. [^charte2013]

 (output-data-characteristics)=